mgastner/cartogram-cpp/README.md

 ### Usage

-1. Go to the build directory using `cd build`.
+1. Ensure that you are in the `cartogram_cpp/build` directory.
 2. Replace `your-geojson-file.geojson` file with your geographic data and `your-csv-file.csv` with your visual variables file, and run the following command:

         ./cartogram your-geojson-file.geojson -V your-csv-file.csv